-During Period 3, the Deliberative subsystem will be further developed in accordance with milestone MS4 specified within the WP6 Description of Work ("core functionality in robot behaviour").
-Specifically, this will entail a completed version of the script manager component, as described in Sections 2.1 and 2.2.
-This will incorporate the intervention scripts as defined in deliverable D1.1, along with the logic to manage progression through the script.
-The cognitive architecture and robot behaviours developed in Periods 1 and 2 will facilitate the implementation of the autonomous version of the script manager component.
+During Period 3, the Deliberative subsystem was developed in accordance with milestone MS4 specified within the WP6 Description of Work ("core functionality in robot behaviour").
+Specifically, this included completed versions of the script manager, sandtray event, and sandtray server components, alongside core versions of the user model, GUI and deliberative subsystem components, as described in Sections 2.1 and 2.2.
+This provides the software for autonomous progression through the intervention scripts as defined in deliverable D1.1.

 Section 2.3 described the approach to machine learning (SPARC) adopted within the context of the Deliberative subsystem that will strive to increase the autonomy of the robot behaviour.
-Successful evaluation of this approach in non-therapeutic environments in Period 2 (discussed in Annex 6.3 and Section 4) provides a solid platform for further exploration in Period 3.
-The SPARC model has already been tested with a Neural Network and Reinforcement Learning, with preliminary results suggesting promising performance when compared to WoZ or classical Interactive Reinforcement Learning (Section 4).
-Period 3 will see detailed analysis of these results and further exploration of an appropriate machine learning algorithm for the therapeutic application.
-The current SPARC implementation exists outside of the preliminary Deliberative subsystem component, so the placement of the SPARC approach into this component will be explored in Period 3.
+Successful evaluation of this approach in non-therapeutic environments in Period 2 (discussed in Annex 6.3 and Section 4) provided a solid platform for further exploration in Period 3.

+The SPARC model had already been tested with a Neural Network and Reinforcement Learning, with preliminary results suggesting promising performance when compared to WoZ or classical Interactive Reinforcement Learning (Section 4).
+Period 3 has seen a comparison with another method from the field of Interactive Machine Learning.
+Results from a study with 40 participants [2] show that the principles advocated by SPARC allow a safer, quicker and more efficient learning than Interactive Reinforcement Learning as proposed in [8].
+The current SPARC implementation exists outside of the core Deliberative subsystem component, but the inclusion of the SPARC approach was allowed for in the design adopted in Period 3.
 It is planned for the approach to be evaluated in settings more closely resembling the therapeutic environment of the DREAM project to provide additional validation prior to potential integration into the cognitive controller moving forwards.